ScottDikowitz/Instashare/README.md

 ## Minimum Viable Product

-Instashare is a clone of Instagram written in Ruby on Rails utilizing React/flux architecture that mimics key aspects of the site and also adds some extras, including:
+Instashare is a clone of Instagram written in Ruby on Rails utilizing React/flux architecture.
+You will be able to make posts with images and a caption, comment on posts, follow other users, see recent posts in your feed, add tags in your caption, include a location in your post, and like posts.
+Here area  list of itemized features:

-- [ ] signing up
+- [✓] signing up
-- [ ] signing in
+- [✓] signing in
-- [ ] authorization
+- [✓] authorization
-- [ ] posting photos
+- [✓] photo feed for followed users
-- [ ] viewing other user's photos
+- [✓] posting photos
-- [ ] viewing tag page
+- [✓] viewing other user's photos
-- [ ] viewing location page
+- [✓] viewing tag page
-- [ ] following other users
+- [✓] viewing location page
-- [ ] photo feed for followed users
+- [✓] following other users
-- [ ] adding comments to photos
+- [✓] adding comments to photos
 - [ ] liking photos
 - [ ] user/tag search